 There are some exceptions, though, if you are considering a co-branded store card.
 You may want a card that carries the logo of a major payment network to broaden usability and the versatility of the rewards.
 If a stores credit card does not give any additional benefit outside of their loyalty program, then stick to a general reward-earning credit card and use it in conjunction with the loyalty program to double your rewards.
 Don’t let your credit card dictate how, when and where you purchase items.
 Instead, let what you are buying dictate which card you use.

-If you’re looking for a credit card that has a decent welcome bonus and earns bonus points in multiple categories, then the Citi ThankYou Preferred card is a good option.
-It’s also a great card for someone who wants to start earning rewards but is intimidated by annual fees.
+If you’re looking for a credit card that has no annual fee and earns bonus points in multiple categories, then the Citi ThankYou Preferred card is a good option.
+It’s also a great card for someone who wants to start earning rewards but is intimidated by complicated redemption options and point transfers.

 Applying for this card costs nothing and you won’t pay a dime to keep it year after year.
-The 0- point sign-up bonus is worth $0, so there’s absolutely no risk for the cardholder.
-And earning additional points means more rewards at no cost.
+There’s absolutely no risk for the cardholder.
+Earning points means rewards at no cost.